Long-term nerve damage feared after Syria chemical attack

 Since it is a core medicine on the World Health Organization's "Essential Drugs List" - a list of minimum medical needs for any basic healthcare system - hospitals in Syria should have it, but may not have enough to treat a large number of people quickly.

-"We have emergency (atropine) stockpiles here in the United States that could be accessed in a short time - and most industrialised countries would be the same," said Zilinskas.
+"We have emergency (atropine) stockpiles here in the United States that could be accessed in a short time - and most industrialized countries would be the same," said Zilinskas.

 In Syria, while most hospitals should have small amounts when they are functioning properly, the fear now is that supplies will be severely limited, and that any stockpiles are most likely to be held by the military.

-Note: (This story is corrected in third paragraph to read "thousands affected", not "thousands killed")